AniketKumar06/C-Sharp-All-Concept/Fundamental/TypesOfVariables/README.md

 ### 03. Static Variables or Class Variables

 ** Static variables are also known as Class variables.
 If a variable is explicitly declared with the static modifier or if a variable is declared under any static block then these variables are known as static variables.

+### 04. Constants Variables

+If a variable is declared by using the keyword “const” then it as a constant variable and these constant variables can’t be modified once after their declaration, so it’s must initialize at the time of declaration only.

+### 05. Read-Only Variables

+If a variable is declared by using the readonly keyword then it will be read-only variables and these variables can’t be modified like constants but after initialization.